 It’s probably the world’s simplest idea (all I did was codify it).
 I call it the “Golden Circle”.

-How – in the center, surrounded by “Why”, surrounded by a larger circle, “What”.
+Why – in the centre, surrounded by “How”, surrounded by a larger circle, “What”.

-It explains why some leaders are able to inspire where others aren’t.
+It explains why some leaders are able to inspire action where others aren’t.

 Everybody knows “what” they do 100%.
 Some know how they do it.
-But very very few people or organizations know WHY they do it.
+But very very few people or organisations know WHY they do it.

 And I don’t mean to make a profit, that’s the result.
 It’s the “why”, why do you do it, why do you get out of bed in the morning, and why should people care.

-Inspired organizations and people all think, act, and communicate from the inside out.
+Inspired organisations and people all think, act, and communicate from the inside out.

 The Why, How, What model is actually grounded in biology (not psychology).

-Starting at the top, our “newest” (evolutionary) brain, our Homo-Sapien Brain, called our Neocortex – it’s our what, it’s responsible for all our rational, analytical thought, and language.
+- Starting at the top, our “newest” (evolutionary) brain, our Homo-Sapiens Brain, called our Neocortex – it’s our what, and it’s responsible for all our rational, analytical thought, and language.